faveee/Todo-App/README.md

 ## Description

-This project is centered the ability to delete and edit the todo list
+This project is centered on the ability to delete and edit the todo list

 ## Technology